 There’s a reason many gamers spend thousands of dollars on powerful desktop or laptop computers with fancy cooling systems.
 Modern 3D games place huge demands on graphics processing units (GPU) in order to manipulate thousands of polygons every second.
 Put simply: the more powerful the GPU and the more RAM it has, the higher you’ll be able to set the frame rate and graphics quality in a game.

 In between the lowest cost PCs and the hugely expensive gaming PCs, there are many options for CPU, RAM, and storage.
 And several other tasks benefit from increased power.
 Video editing is one such application.
 Editing video involves manipulating thousands of still images, or frames, very quickly so that the editor can preview the results of an effect or adjustment in real-time.
 In addition to a powerful GPU, that requires lots of computer memory/ RAM (16GB minimum) and fast storage.

 The sheer number of calculations involved in rendering 3D models and the speed with which they need to be carried out means a fast processor and powerful GPU are necessary.
 Typically a quad-core processor is a minimum requirement.

 Computer-aided design is another field that benefits from lots of computer processing power, plenty of RAM, and a speedy graphics card.
 CAD models are often 3D and include complex shading.
 That, together with the calculations performed in the design process, makes a powerful PC a must.

 4. Scientific applications

-Scientific applications are another category where a PC that’s more powerful than a basic model is an advantage.
+Scientific applications are another category where a more powerful PC than a basic model is an advantage.
 Again, the reason is that these programs perform thousands of calculations in order to solve equations, create and render models, and generally manipulate data.
 The faster your PC’s processor and the more RAM it has, the better.